For the news and views you might have missed

 I have faith in us Seattleites that we will be able to make our own, informed, decisions.

-Post Script: To read more about the evolution in our state of the push towards corporate reform, see The Battle For Seattle.
+Post Script: To read more about the evolution in our state of the push towards corporate reform, see The Battle for Seattle: Part One.